apollographql/apollo-tooling/packages/apollo-cli/README.md

 # Contributing
 [![Build status](https://travis-ci.org/apollographql/apollo-codegen.svg?branch=master)](https://travis-ci.org/apollographql/apollo-codegen)

 This repo is composed of multiple packages managed by Lerna.
-The `apollo-codegen-core` package contains all the compiler APIs needed to implement support for new languages.
-The `apollo-codegen-cli` package contains the final CLI, which combines together the remaining `apollo-codegen-*` packages that implement language specific code generation.
+The `apollo-cli` contains the core CLI commands.
+The `apollo-codegen-core` package contains all the compiler APIs needed to implement code generation support for new languages.
+The other `apollo-codegen-*` packages implement code generation support for individual languages.

 Running tests locally: